anjula-sack/game-kade-api/README.md

 ### Endpoints

 - `/shops`: GET request to retrieve all the shops.
+- `/shops/:id`: GET request to retrieve a shop by its id.
 - `/items`: GET request to retrieve all items.
 - `/items/:id`: GET request to retrieve an item by its id.
 - `/categories`: GET request to retrieve all categories.